Mathematics Major & Minor

 - Mathematics is considered a core part of a liberal arts education.

 - Each year the department sponsors a Pi Mu Epsilon conference, a forum for undergraduates to present original research.
-The conference for Spring 2017 will feature the president of the Mathematical Association of America, Francis Su.
+The conference for Spring 2019 will feature Dr. Talitha Washington of Howard University on April 12th and 13th.

 - Every year, mathematics students present at the Mathematical Association of America Student Paper Session.
 Numerous students have received awards at these meetings.